 Planning the Digital Rebranding Strategy

-Despite being a helpful tool, rebranding isn’t without risks, such as diluting the brand positioning and identity and losing target customers who no longer trust nor understand the brand.
-Therefore, embarking on a digital rebranding journey without a well-defined strategy is not a wise choice.
+Despite being a helpful tool, rebranding isn’t without risks, such as diluting the brand positioning and identity and losing target customers who no longer trust or understand the brand.
+Therefore, embarking on a digital rebranding journey without a well-defined strategy is not wise.
 The planning starts with a simple question: Why rebrand?

-Asking relevant rebranding questions helps guide the process, create interesting ideas, and ultimately-better results.
+Asking relevant rebranding questions helps guide the process, create interesting ideas, and ultimately, achieve better results.
 A company must clearly define its goals when rebranding on social media and other digital platforms.
 For instance, it may want to revive a struggling brand, cater to changing consumer preferences, or differentiate itself.
-Asking questions before the rebrand initiative sets the stage for whats to come.
+Asking questions before the rebrand initiative sets the stage for what’s to come.

 An effective rebranding strategy must keep two essential elements in mind, i.e., brand positioning and brand messaging.
 These elements dictate how the target audience perceives the brand and how it stands apart from the competitors.